perlogix/opsy/README.md

 ### install.sh

-This script also installs [cmon](https://github.com/perlogix/cmon) if you do not plan to send system informations and metrics to an Elasticsearch cluster this can be removed.
-If you're interested to learn more you can see more information on the project page.
+This script also installs [cmon](https://github.com/perlogix/cmon).
+If you do not plan to send system information and metrics to an ElasticSearch cluster, this can be removed.
+If you're interested in learning more, you can see more information on the project page.

 <p align="right">(<a href="#top">back to top</a>)</p><br>

 ## Contributing

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/feature_a`)